circlefin/malachite/docs/tutorials/channels.md

 ### The `Codec` trait
 Nodes on the network need to communicate with each other.
-Implementing the `encode` and `decode` methods of the `malachitebft_code::Codec` trait defines how messages are encoded and decoded when sent over the wire.
+Implementing the `encode` and `decode` methods of the `malachitebft_codec::Codec` trait defines how messages are encoded and decoded when sent over the wire.
 Typically, Protobuf is a very common choice for encoding/decoding messages but to keep modularity flexible, there is no default implementation.
 The `malachitebft_test::codec::proto::ProtobufCodec` implementation can be used as an example, and for testing.